jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 To generate predictions from our model, we don't, in the strictest sense, _need_ to keep the modeling object around (though LightFM provides a `predict` method that will score user-item combinations easily) - in fact, it's often better that we don't!
 The model learns representations of users and movies embedded in a low-dimensional space, in which distance (dot-product, in this case) corresponds to the model's score.
+We can compute scores by simply directly computing the dot-product of the appropriate rows of the user and movie embedding matrices.
 Conveniently, LightFM provides an easy way to extract these embeddings (including any sideloaded metadata):

 ```python